+a) For Minors:

-- (a) For Minors: - (1) All minors who are the subject of juvenile court proceedings will have a guardian ad litem appointed to represent them. - (2) In most cases the child's attorney will be the guardian ad litem. - (3) In the case of a conflict of interest, the court may appoint a different adult as guardian ad litem for the minor. - (b) For Parents: The court must appoint a guardian ad litem to represent any incompetent parent or guardian whose child is before the juvenile court pursuant to a dependency petition.
-(See Welfare and Institutions Code section 300 et seq.)
-The determination of incompetency may be made by the court at any time in the proceeding based upon evidence received from any interested party. - (c) Notice to Guardian ad Litem, Access to Records, Right to Appear: - (1) In all proceedings the guardian ad litem must be given the same notice as any party. - (2) The guardian ad litem will have the same access to all records relating to the case as would any party.
+- i.
+All minors who are the subject of juvenile court proceedings will have a guardian ad litem appointed to represent them. - ii.
+In most cases the child's attorney will be the guardian ad litem. - iii.
+In the case of a conflict of interest, the court may appoint a different adult as guardian ad litem for the minor. - b) For Parents: The court must appoint guardian ad litem to represent any incompetent parent or guardian whose child is before the juvenile court pursuant to a dependency petition.
+(See

+Welfare and Institutions Code section 300 et seq.)
+The determination of incompetency may be made by the court at any time in the proceeding based upon evidence received from any interested party.

-(3) The guardian ad litem will have the right to appear at all hearings.
-(Renumbered 1/1/23)
+- c) Notice to Guardian ad Litem, Access to Records, Right to Appear: - i.
+In all proceedings the guardian ad litem must be given the same notice as any party. - ii.
+The guardian ad litem will have the same access to all records relating to the case as would any party. - iii.
+The guardian ad litem will have the right to appear at all hearings.